Black History Month: Rainbow Family Storytime + Guests!

 Black History Month: Oregon's Civil Rights Years with OBP

-Join Oregon Black Pioneers (OBP) for a lecture focused on the African American Civil Rights Movement of the 1960s and 1970s and the major changes brought to Oregon.
+Join Oregon Black Pioneers for a lecture focused on the African American Civil Rights Movement of the 1960s and 1970s and the major changes brought to Oregon.
 Black communities in Portland, Eugene, and beyond participated in the fight for social and political progress.
 It addresses the racism, exclusion, and displacement that targeted Black Oregonians, and the Black community's efforts to pursue justice.

-Black History Month: Black Family Storytime
+Black History Month: Reflecting Self-Love